Aletheios/v-endless-list/README.md

 * `reached-bottom`: Emitted when the list is scrolled to the very bottom.
 Can be used for lazy loading new items.

 #### Received Events
-* `scroll-to`: Can be used to scroll the list to given items.
+* `scroll-to`: Can be used to scroll the list to a given item.
 Valid parameters are:
     * `"top"`: scroll to top
     * `"bottom"`: scroll to bottom
     * index (Number): scroll to the item with the given index